 The activities of the KHI Group are global in scope, and as related overseas companies have grown considerably within the overall organization, overseas audits become all the more important.
 A close watch over related domestic companies is also imperative.
 Guided by achievements forged by our predecessors, we will strive to boost the corporate value of the Group and pursue activities that address the requirements of stakeholders.

-Focus 2 Establishment and Promotion of Bribery Prevention Regulations of a corporate regulation that lays out basic policy and philosophy.
+of a corporate regulation that lays out basic policy and philosophy.
 Affiliated companies at home and abroad were encouraged to do the same.